rnielikki/Patapon-Info/pac/_build/md/guide/how-to-set-item-drops.md

 > [!CAUTION]
 > - For loot drop, consider every scenario for every item drop.
 Always **set default drop that makes sense**.
-> - Make sure dropped item is fair or not much rewarding (the missin is for fun anyway!).
+> - Make sure dropped item is fair or not much rewarding (the mission is for fun anyway!).

 1. Call [itemTableAllClear](../itemtableallclear.md) so it doesn't mix up with already defined item tables.
 2. Define table just like [above](#during-mission), but only step 1~3.